ligato/docs/docs/plugins/vpp-plugins.md

 Every policy entry field includes `sa_index` used in the SPD for reference to the SPD.
 The field is mandatory and a missing value will generate a configuration error.

 The SPD defines two bindings: SA and the interface.
 The interface binding is important since VPP needs to create an empty SPD first.
 This requires an interface binding.
 After that, all policy entries are configured, where the SA is expected to exist.

+---

 **SPD Configuration Examples**

 **KV Data Store**

-Put the SPD data into an etcd data store using the [SPD key][key-reference].
+Put the SPD data into an etcd data store using the [VPP SPD key][vpp-key-reference].

 Example Data:
 ```json